Dysproz/DaemonJob/README.md

 Afterwards, you'll need Pod with a manager running.
 You may create one with:
 ```
-export IMG=dysproz/daemon-job
 make deploy
 ```
 **NOTE**: You may of course apply your own image (for example with edits necessary for your project).
-In that case just export IMG as your image.
+In that case just export IMG as your image (e.g. `export IMG=dysproz/daemon-job`).

 And that's it.
 Now you may create your own manifests for DaemonJob and apply them to the cluster.
 Example manifest may be found under *config/samples/dj_v1_daemonjob.yaml*.